-The contents of the /etc/config/cad.options file cannot be modified using the cxfs\admin command, the cmgr command, or the GUI.
+The contents of the /etc/config/cad.options file cannot be modified using cxfs\admin or the GUI.

 If you make a change to the cad.options file at any time other than initial configuration, you must restart the cad processes in order for these changes to take effect.
 You can do this by rebooting the nodes or by entering the following command: